Pediatric Development of Airway

 - Does your child grind their teeth at night?

-IN ADDITION TO SNORING, SYMPTOMS MAY INCLUDE:
+IN ADDITION TO SNORING, OTHER SYMPTOMS MIGHT INCLUDE:

 - Tooth grinding